tkozzer/steganography-cli/README.md

 # Steganography CLI

 Steganography CLI is a command-line tool that enables users to hide and retrieve encrypted messages within images.
 This tool leverages Python's cryptography and Pillow libraries to provide robust encryption and image manipulation capabilities, respectively.
+Note: This tool currently works only with lossless image formats like PNG, TIFF, and BMP.

 ## Features